mstksg/inCode/copy/entries/monad-plus-1.md

-We aren't where we need to be to begin tackling that Wolf/Goat/Cabbage puzzle yet...so to let this article not be a complete anticlimax, let's look at a practical problem that you can solve using the Maybe monad!
+We aren't where we need to be to begin tackling that Wolf/Goat/Cabbage puzzle yet...so to let this article not be a complete anticlimax, let's look at a practical problem that you can solve using the Maybe monad.

-The obvious examples are things like being able to chain failable operations, like retrieving things from a database or a network connection or partial functions (functions that only work on some values).
+The obvious examples are situations where it is useful to be able to chain failable operations such as retrieving things from a database or a network connection or applying partial functions (functions that only work on some values, like our `halve`).

 However, here is a neat one.